The Ultimate Guide to Email Templates – Everything You wanted to know!

 - Use minimal body copy

 - Use a clear and easy to click CTA button

-- Increase the font size of body copy compared to desktop layout
+- Increase the font size of body copy compared to the desktop layout

 - Images are resized appropriately